WXMX: Rock: 2005-present

-The station adopted its current format on April 1, 2005.
-For many years, the station aired the "Drake and Zeke" morning show.
-In 2015, Zeke Logan died and the show became known as "Drake in the Morning."
+The station adopted its current mainstream rock format as "98-1 The Max" on April 1, 2005.
+The call letters were soon changed to WXMX.
+For many years, the station aired the Drake and Zeke morning show.
+In 2015, Zeke Logan died and the show became known as Drake in the Morning.
 The show lasted until 2020, when Drake Hall departed the station.

-The new morning show was called "Danny and the Jar," featuring Danni Bruns and Chris Jarman.
+A new morning show was called Danni and the Jar, featuring Danni Bruns and Chris Jarman.
 In December 2020, Jarman died.
+The current wake-up drive time show is Danni and Country Cory in the Morning.
+In evenings, the nationally syndicated Steve Gorman Rocks is heard, hosted by Steve Gorman of the Black Crowes.